 • the prescribed amount of continuing professional education

-• membership with the Institute of Singapore Chartered Accountants (ISCA).
+• membership with the Institute of Singapore Chartered Accountants (ISCA) and registered as a Chartered Accountant of Singapore.

 Find out more about the registration requirements and how to register as a public accountant.